claudyus/share/README.md

 ![screenshot](https://raw.githubusercontent.com/claudyus/share/master/images/screenshot.png)

+## Access Control List of bucket

-Each file bucket is configurable using dot-files.
+Each ACL bucket is configurable using uploadind a files.

 You can upload a file called '.deny_list' to a given bucket to avoid to expose uploaded files.

 Another operation that can be disable is the bucket deletion, in this case you should upload a '.deny_delete' file.

 The '.token_upload' file can be used to set a bearer authorization token following [RFC6750](https://tools.ietf.org/html/rfc6750) standard.

 ## Configuration